Breast reconstruction by prosthesis (breast implant)

 Remote complications are capsular contracture or shells, implant malposition (too small, too high, rotation), and implant rupture.

-Is the result stable over time?
+Breast reconstruction by prosthesis: is the result stable over time?

 Breast reconstruction by prosthesis is covered by health insurance after the opinion of the doctor advising the social security.
 We charge additional fees of 1200 to 1500 € depending on the case, which may be covered by your health insurance.